To plant a seed to spark the unforeseen future.

 Jacqueline is the inventor of Innovatory Heritage, in which the understanding of heritage shifts from static/exclusive to dynamic/inclusive.
 She transformed a residential area into Museum Oostwijk and deconstructed institutional museology in The Chamber of Marvels of Zoetermeer.

 She enhances dialogues between the arts, science and society.
-Jacqueline creates conceptual and programmatic conditions for international artist-in-residency programs and public programs for various target groups with field research, expeditions, exhibitions, debates and workshops.
+Jacqueline creates conceptual and programmatic conditions for international artist-in-residency programs and public programs for various target groups with field research, public expeditions, exhibitions, debates and workshops.
 Her network consists of artists, designers, filmmakers, architects, landscape architects, scientists in the fields of ecology, climate, geology, archeology, oceanography, philosophy, zoology, botany, culture, heritage and spatial planning.
 She engages with pupils and students and collaborates with art academies, universities, policymakers and citizens scientists.

 She regularly gives talks at home and abroad in areas that are often far beyond the arts, to promote current discourse between the arts and different knowledge domains and with the public.